 The physical abuse of a nursing home resident can take on many forms, including beatings, biting, food or water deprivation, the inappropriate use of restraints, as well as over-medicating patients to keep them quiet, docile and easier to control.

 In some instances, physical abuse may manifest itself obviously in bruises, broken bones or cuts.
 Other times, the physical abuse may not be as obvious, but the resident may become fearful of a certain employee or become more reclusive.
 If you suspect your loved one is a victim of physical abuse do not hesitate to call the police, call the state agency responsible for monitoring nursing homes and, if necessary, remove the resident from the facility.
+Call our St. Louis nursing home abuse lawyer today for a consultation if you suspect abuse.

 Protecting Your Loved Ones from Physical Abuse